Croatia and Serbia launch Eurobonds to high investor interest | bne IntelliNews

+Croatia successfully placed two Eurobonds on the international markets on February 25, the finance ministry said in a statement on February 26.

-Serbia took advantage of the still favourable conditions on the international financial market and for the first time issued 12-year government bonds denominated in euros on the international capital market in the amount of €1bn on February 24, announced the Ministry of Finance on its website.
+Croatia’s issue followed swiftly on from a Eurobond from Serbia, which took advantage of the still favourable conditions on the international financial market and for the first time issued 12-year government bonds denominated in euros on the international capital market in the amount of €1bn on February 24, announced the Ministry of Finance on its website.

+This was also Croatia’s longest-tenor Eurobond to date, as Zagreb sold a 20-year Eurobond worth €1bn that carries an annual coupon of 1.75% and yield of 1.788%, maturing in 2041, the finance ministry said.
+The government also placed a €1bn 12-year Eurobond issue carrying a 1.125% annual coupon and a yield of 1.257%.
+The bond matures in 2033.
+The demand was high at €6.4bn for the two tranches.

+“Thanks to the selected time to carry out the transaction, we have reached extremely favourable conditions, with as much as 30 basis points lower than the initially published price for both tranches, despite the complex market conditions,” the ministry noted in the statement.

+The funds raised from the two Eurobonds will be used for refinancing of another Eurobond, which matures in March and is worth $1.5bn.
+This bond has annual coupon of 6.375%.

+Croatia has estimated that, thanks to the much lower coupon of the new issues, it would save over HRK460mn (€60.7mn) per year.

-The ministry added that the money would be used to repay “some old and expensive debts”.
+Meanwhile, Serbia’s finance ministry added that the money it raised will be used to repay “some old and expensive debts”.
 Due to the great demand, which reached €3.5bn, the Serbian government managed to reduce the initial interest rate by 35 base points and issue bonds at a yield rate of 1.920% and a coupon rate of 1.65%, with a maturity date of 12 years.

 “This transaction continues Serbia’s successes in the capital market,” Serbian Finance Minister Sinisa Mali claimed, noting the favourable interest rates, “achieved in the conditions of uncertainty in the market, while the coronavirus pandemic is ongoing”.